beau-seidon/TinyMIDI2CV/README.md

 # TinyMIDI2CV
-TinyMIDI2CV takes TTL-MIDI input and outputs a 1V/Octave CV and a Gate CV signal, as well as an attenuatable 0-5V CV signal (mode selectable by MIDI program change or SysEx).
+ATTiny85 circuit which takes TTL-MIDI input and outputs a 1V/Octave CV and a Gate CV signal, as well as an attenuatable 0-5V CV signal (modes configurable via MIDI program change or SysEx messages).

 This circuit can be embedded in other projects, or built standalone.
 I built mine in the form of a eurorack module.